kubernetes/enhancements/keps/sig-api-machinery/3937-declarative-validation/README.md

         should be feasible to avoid extra conversions.
     - CEL expressions are significantly more expensive to run.
       - Why this might be OK:
-        - CEL expressions are only expected to account for 30-40% of all validation rules, with the rest expressed as simple value validations (required checks, enum value checks) that do not require CEL evaluation.
+        - CEL expressions are expected to account for 30% of all validation rules, with the rest expressed as simple value validations (required checks, enum value checks) that do not require CEL evaluation.